Eleven (Stranger Things): Season 3

 The girls spend quality time together at the mall where they encounter Lucas, Will, and Mike attempting to buy Eleven a makeup present.
-When Mike lies and says the present is for his sick grandmother, Eleven breaks up with him on the spot, to Max’s delight and Mike’s shock.
+When Mike lies and says the present is for his sick grandmother, Eleven breaks up with him on the spot, to Max's delight (as similar things had been happening between her and Lucas) and Mike's shock.
 Eleven then leaves on a bus with Max, where the girls spend the night sleeping over at Hopper's house and use Eleven's psychic powers to spy on the boys.
 For their amusement, they create a game in which they spin a bottle and have Eleven observe whoever it lands on.
-When the bottle lands on Billy and he is watched, he appears to behave suspiciously and erratically.
+When the bottle lands on Billy Hargrove (Dacre Montgomery) and he is watched, he appears to behave suspiciously and erratically.
 This concerns Eleven and Max enough that the two go out to the Hawkins Community Pool, where he works as a lifeguard, to look for him.
-In the process, they discover that Heather Holloway, one of Billy’s coworkers, has gone missing.
+In the process, they discover that Heather Holloway, one of Billy's coworkers, has gone missing.
 They soon learn that Billy has been corrupted by the Mind Flayer, and is taking Heather to be assimilated.

 They reunite with Mike, Lucas, and Will.
-Mike is annoyed that El would spy on him and has an argument with Max about his feelings for Eleven while she is spying on the Flayer.
+Mike is annoyed that Eleven would spy on him and has an argument with Max about his feelings for Eleven while she is spying on the Flayer.
 She holds off the Mind Flayer when the cabin is attacked, but the Flayer wounds her and leaves a piece of itself in the wound.
-El and Mike make up, but the Mind Flayer and Billy track them due to El's wound.
-Eleven loses her powers after removing the piece of the monster from her leg, but helps Billy to break free of the Mind Flayer's possession by recalling his childhood memories.
+Eleven and Mike make up, but the Mind Flayer and Billy track them due to El's wound.
+Eleven loses her powers after removing the piece of the monster from her leg but helps Billy to break free of the Mind Flayer's possession by recalling his childhood memories.
 The group defeat the Mind Flayer by closing the portal to the Upside Down and with Billy's sacrifice.
 Hopper is presumed dead in the explosion that closes the gate and Eleven is taken in by the Byers.
-While the Byers are packing to leave Hawkins, El reveals to Mike that she also loves him, and they share a kiss.
+While the Byers are packing to leave Hawkins, Eleven reveals to Mike that she also loves him, and they share a kiss.
 Joyce gives her a letter written by Hopper that he intended to use when talking to her and Mike about how he felt about them dating.
 Eleven and the Byers then leave Hawkins where Eleven cries as they drive away.